Activities & Things to Do in Golden Bay

 Caving in Golden Bay

-Golden Bay boasts 3 different conducted cave tour operators as well as the most extensive cave systems in the Southern Hemisphere.
-On top of the Takaka Hill, on the drive to Adrift from Nelson/Christchurch is Ngarua Caves.
-A self-guided visit to the breath-taking Rawhiti Cave just south of Takaka is a highly recommended half-day trip.
+Mount Arthur in the Kahurangi National Park, boasts the deepest and most extensive cave system in the Southern Hemisphere.
+On top of Takaka Hill (on the way to Adrift from Nelson/Christchurch) is Ngarua Caves, offering guided tours hourly from 10 am-4 pm through summer.
+A self-guided visit to the breathtaking Rawhiti Cave mouth just south of Takaka is another highly recommended half-day trip.

 Mountain Biking in Golden Bay

-Golden Bay has one of the best downhill mountain bike trails in New Zealand, the Rameka Track.
-Starting at the summit of the Takaka Hill, it descends almost 1000 vertical metres through native bush.
+Golden Bay has one of the best downhill mountain bike trails in New Zealand, the Rameka Track (recently voted Number 83 in New Zealand's nationwide poll "101 Must-dos for Kiwis").
+Starting at the summit of Takaka Hill, it descends almost 1000 vertical metres through the native bush.

-One-way transport to the top of the Marble Mountain and excellent rental bikes are available in Takaka.
+One-way transport to the top of Marble Mountain and excellent rental bikes are available in Takaka.

-It is possible to mountain bike the Heaphy Track from May 1st until September 30th each year until at least 2013.
+It is possible to mountain bike the Heaphy Track from May 1st until September 30th each year.
 The track can be done in one day by a very fit cyclist but only when daylight hours permit and a minimum of 2 days each way is highly recommended.
-Then why not ease those aches in one of our luxury spas!

 Golden Bay Rock Climbing

 Golden Bay sits between 2 large limestone outcrops, one in Kahurangi National Park and one in Abel Tasman National Park.
-This affords some excellent and varied climbs, the best known being Payne's Ford (15min drive from Adrift)
+This affords some excellent and varied climbs, the best known being Payne's For15-minute drive from Adrift).